-Based on a 38 1⁄2 week school year:
+Based on a 38 1/2 week school year:

-The hall is allocated to each class twice a week and once a week for the Early Years.
-Foundation Stage are allocated 40 minutes per week and have unlimited continuous outdoor provision throughout the week.
+Foundation Stage are allocated 1 hour per week and have unlimited continuous outdoor provision throughout the week.
 Key Stage 1 and Key Stage 2 are allocated 2 hours per week.
-This may vary according to the time of year.
-Games are taught outside unless weather conditions are bad.
-Teachers will be required to teach a series of Dance lessons at some .
-We also hire highly recommended and skilled 'crossbar' coaches to teach PE to most classes for 2 hours per week.
+This may vary according to the time of year, depending on Outdoor Learning sessions lead by an external professional.
+Games that are appropriate to be taught outside will be, unless weather conditions are inclement and unsafe.
+We also employ highly recommended and skilled 'Crossbar' coaches to teach PE to all classes.
+Our PE classes are taught based on a weekly timetable that is updated termly.